time

 An experience.

-(senseid) An (l); (with ''the'', sometimes in the plural) the current era, the current state of affairs.
+(senseid) An era; (articulated, sometimes in the plural) the current era, the current state of affairs.

 (RQ:Shakespeare Hamlet)